Assistant Professor, Movement

 CFA Room 469

-“Joy is not only in reaching the finish line but knowing that no shortcut was taken and every door of possibility was entered upon.
+“Joy is not only in reaching the finish line but in also knowing that no shortcut was taken and every door of possibility was entered upon.
 When considering my personal journey, being hearing impaired, I go back to my first experience discovering movement and its raw, organic, impactful impression.
-There I was, three years old in a class that was encouraging us to express our emotions not with just our voice, but with our bodies as instruments—to take my shoulders and allow it to be an expressive channel.
+There I was, as a toddler in a class that was encouraging us to express our emotions not with just our voice, but with our bodies as instruments—to take my shoulders and allow it to be an expressive channel.
 I was hooked.
 I felt alive, and I felt for the first time that I can in fact hear and that my nerve deafness was not a disability but rather an ability to embrace my other senses.
 My aim for practitioners of movement is for them to: find appreciation in all that life has to offer and to collect everything they sense around them as fuel for their imagination, and experience movement not only for movement sake, but to treat it as an authentic channel through which they can express their inner truth-bringing physical attention to intention.”

 In this video, students describe how Assistant Professor Cassell’s demanding movement classes improve their confidence and deepen their understanding of how crucial movement is to acting.